grahamstark/referendums/bes/docs/brexit_vs_indie.md

 been portayed in that way: Wings Over Scotland - partisan, sometimes annoying but in my experience usually careful and accurate - has [a compendium of claims on this from the Twittersphere][WINGS].

-[Sentence or two about Indieref feeling different from Brexit].
+The Indie and EU Referredums certainly ~felt~ very differentto me, and the Scottish Independence movement seems a very different thing to Vote Leave.
+But that's just one person's impressions.
+Sometimes, you have to look at the numbers - the big picture can be very different.

-The [Wings Study][WINGS] makes a case for the IndieRef being different using some opinion poll data.
+The [Wings blogpost][WINGS] makes a case for the IndieRef being different using some opinion poll data.
 That's useful, I'd like to look at this in a slighty more systematic and precise way, using techniques from my day-job doing economic modelling.

 There are now some good empirical studies of the type I have in mind, trying to explain the Brexit vote: